liweihaoPaul/Regularized-MLE-with-Synthetic-data/README.md

 # Regularized-MLE-with-Synthetic-data
-Code and paper for "Using synthetic data to regularize Maximum likelihood estimation"
+Code for "Regularization Using Synthetic Data in High-Dimensional Models"